HaoboZ/TS-Templates/README.md

 # TS Templates

-Basic web starter with TypeScript.
+Basic web starter with TypeScript and Phaser.

 ## Install